yodobrin/vault/README.md

 ![resource group content](./media/rg_contnet.png)

+### Credit

+The terraform section was initialy taken from this [GitHub repository](https://github.com/hashicorp/vault).
+More information can be found ath this [Website](https://www.vaultproject.io).
+The original repo was altered to match more recent providers versions and semantics.

+While trying to implement the [Quick Start](https://learn.hashicorp.com/tutorials/vault/autounseal-azure-keyvault?in=vault/auto-unseal) it was noticed that dedicated project might be in order.

-#### KeyVault Access
+## KeyVault Access

 There are two ways you can allow the vault to access the KeyVault:

 - Use dedicated SPN, grant it Get, Wrap & Un-Wrap roles.
 - Use System Assigned managed identity of the VM hosting the vault - preffered method.

-In this repo, the preffered option is outlined.
+In this repo, the preffered option is outlined. (for both Bicep and terraform)

 Verify that in the newly created KeyVault: